risingwavelabs/risingwave-docs/docs/guides/sink-to-elasticsearch.md

 This guide describes how to sink data from RisingWave to Elasticsearch using the Elasticsearch sink connector in RisingWave.

 [Elasticsearch](https://www.elastic.co/elasticsearch/) is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
-It centrally stores your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease.
+It centrally stores your data for lightning-fast search, fine‑tuned relevancy, and powerful analytics that scale with ease.

-:::caution Experimental feature
+:::note Beta Feature
-The Elasticsearch sink connector in RisingWave is currently an experimental feature that supports only versions 7.x and 8.x of Elasticsearch.
-Its functionality is subject to change.
-We cannot guarantee its continued support in future releases, and it may be discontinued without notice.
-You may use this feature at your own risk.
+The Elasticsearch sink connector in RisingWave is currently a Beta feature that supports only versions 7.x and 8.x of Elasticsearch.
+Please contact us if you encounter any issues or have feedback.
 :::

 :::note